lmintmate/Hedera-icons/faq.md

 * some smaller icons are fuzzy cause they are scaled down from other sizes(sry, but I don't have plenty of time but someday they will be complete I guess ;)
 * some icons are still missing (thats an endless task)
-* Due Xfce bug [10126](https://bugzilla.xfce.org/show_bug.cgi?id=10126) it's impossible to select symbolic links in the built-in *.desktop editor
+* Due Xfce bug [10126](https://bugzilla.xfce.org/show_bug.cgi?id=10126) it's impossible to select symbolic links in the built-in *.desktop editor (a Workaround would be to convert all symlinks to real files - however this would blow the filesize!)
-* Due Qt-bug [33123](https://bugreports.qt.io/browse/QTBUG-33123) & [43620](https://bugreports.qt.io/browse/QTBUG-43620) all extra folders are ignored
+* Due Qt-bug [33123](https://bugreports.qt.io/browse/QTBUG-33123) & [43620](https://bugreports.qt.io/browse/QTBUG-43620) all extra folders are ignored (Workaround available)